Val di Fassa Hut-to-Hut Walking Holiday

 Optional Extras

-Private Rooms – These can be reserved in advance in some of the mountain huts if available at a supplement of £20pp/night
+Private Rooms – These can be reserved in advance in some of the mountain huts if available at a supplement of £20pp/night.
+Booking early is recommended.

-4-Star hotel – for the first and last nights – contact us for details.
+4-Star hotel – for your first and last nights – contact us for details.

 Travel

 This holiday starts and ends in the Val di Fassa.
 We recommend flying into and out of either Verona, Venice Marco Polo or Treviso airports.
-A private transfer between your preferred airport and the Val di Fassa is included at the start and end of your holiday.
+A private transfer between whichever one you choose and the Val di Fassa is included at the start and end of your holiday.

 Itinerary